 Denton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Denton citizens is a little higher than the average for US cities and towns: 22.91% of adults in Denton have at least a bachelor's degree.
+The population of Denton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Denton, 22.91% have at least a bachelor's degree.

 The per capita income in Denton in 2022 was $30,463, which is middle income relative to Montana and the nation.
 This equates to an annual income of $121,852 for a family of four.
 However, Denton contains both very wealthy and poor people as well.